 After the Vigen Funeral Home's ambulance operation in Hawley ceased operations in 1967, there was no local emergency medical service available.
 This situation was changed by a group of Hawley area citizens concerned enough to take action.
 Our organization was founded on January 9, 1978 and was incorporated as a non-profit on January 31, 1978.

 The group obtained an emergency vehicle, a 1964 Pontiac Ambulance, donated by Ringdahl Ambulance Service of Fergus Falls and a telephone and radio dispatch center was set up at the Hawley Manor.
 The necessary medical equipment was obtained through funds given by individuals, organizations, businesses and the State of Minnesota and the squad officially began operations on April 1, 1978, making it the first rescue squad in Clay County, Minnesota.

 H.E.R.T. responded to many calls in a large portion of Clay County until additional Rescue Squads were formed.
-Today, Clay County is covered by six Rescue Squads which include Glyndon, Ulen, Felton, Sabin, Wolverton and Harwood (ND).
+Today, Clay County is covered by seven Rescue Squads which include Hawley, Glyndon, Ulen, Felton, Sabin, Wolverton and Harwood (ND).

 The Hawley Emergency Response Team is a Medical Response Unit (MRU), as registered with the Emergency Medical Services Regulatory Board of Minnesota (EMSRB), which responds to emergencies prior to the arrival of a transporting Ambulance Service.